emangor/boilerplate-nodejs-express-postgres/readme.md

 # skeleton of a node.js / express / postgres app

+Uses the pg node package.
+Documenatation for that library is here: https://node-postgres.com/

 ## create table in your Postgres DB:
 create table test
 (testcolumn varchar(20));